 - Once it becomes available again, then the deletion marker will be removed.

 Once the job list is synchronized, then the synchronization for each individual job is triggered

 Job synchronization operation is either triggered by a Site Synchronization operation or by the Jira Build Notification Listener and will synchronize:

-- Detailed Job information including, display name, description, url, last build number.
+- Detailed Job information including, name, display name, description, url, last build number.
 These are also stored.

 - Identify builds that need to be synchronized, and trigger the synchronization of them

 - When builds are removed from the remote site, then that build is marked as deleted but and not removed from Jira.